DonMMK/ExpressExpo/README.md

 - Doing a static splash screen for minimal product + doing animations for it
 - Theme selection and custom styling guidelines for both light and dark theme or using one set of color palette that doesnt switch

+## Color Palette

+## App Icon Design

+## In App Content
+- Use AI image generation (e.g., Midjourney, DALL·E) for custom graphics
+- Ensure no copyright issues with generated images

+## Animated Splash screen

+- Set up lottie asset using chat gpt to get transparent background
+- then split elements
+- add to lottie lab with the moving element on top of the static one on elements
+- do animation by changing the positions create animation keyframes
+- install lottie react native and code up
+- to avoid the flicker have the first frame as a static image and then animate from there

 ---

 # 🧑‍💻 3.
 Development